web development using CSS

 - Projection Stylesheets – how to design stylesheets for projection devices

-- Speech Stylesheets – how to design stylesheets for speech synthesisers
+- Speech Stylesheets – how to design stylesheets for voice browsers.
+I have provided a demonstration of voice browsing.

-- Fluid Design – how to make Web pages fit a wide range of screen sizes; Media Types and CSS3 Media Queries (this site is itself an example – see description below)
+- Fluid Design – how to make Web pages fit a wide range of screen sizes; Media Types and CSS3 Media Queries.
+This site is itself an example – see fluid design using Media Queries.

 - Diagnostic CSS – using CSS as a testing/diagnostic tool